 - Improve employee wellbeing and morale

-While there are many tools organizations can leverage to support these high-priority goals, here at Blueboard, we believe recognition is a low-hanging fruit and a great place to start.
-Recognition programs have a direct link to retention, engagement, and morale, and most companies likely have a program in place for their employees already.
+While there are many tools organizations can leverage to support these high-priority goals, here at Blueboard, we believe recognition is low-hanging fruit and a great place to start.
+Employee recognition platforms have a direct link to retention, engagement, and morale, and most companies likely have a program in place for their employees already.
 But there’s always an opportunity to improve and adapt.

 1. Recognition as a tool for employee retention.

-How you respond to your workforces’ needs impacts their decision to stay or leave.
-While employee needs have varied as we navigated the rollercoaster of the last 12 months, the consistent and overwhelming consensus is that recognition is an important factor that can influence retention.
+How you respond to your workforce's needs impacts their decision to stay or leave.
+While employee needs have varied as we navigated the rollercoaster of the last 12 months, the consistent and overwhelming consensus is that providing employee recognition is an important factor that can influence retention.
 Here are a few ways to adapt your programs to build employee loyalty:

 Empower your managers to recognize moments that matter.